Configuring DNS settings for a Custom Domain Name

 (Edited by Steve James)

-By the way, because you won't know who is going to see the old version or the new version until maybe 72 hours have passed, it's not a good idea to make this change just before a meeting.
+Because you won't know who is going to see the old version or the new version until maybe 72 hours have passed, it's not a good idea to make domain name changes just before a meeting.

 How does this work with a particular registrar?